aimeele97/US_housing_price_analysis/README.md

 | 50000      | 10.81977828    | 0         | 1       | 0     | 11.0716259  | 6.826545224 | 9.275003885 | 3      | 1970  | 5     | 1   | 9.727883383 | 1        | 6.886531643 | 5.673323267 | 3.149882953 | 75000      | 11.22524339     | 11.67332742               | 117398.2664          | 42398.26639      |                       |         |
 | 250000     | 12.4292162     | 1         | 0       | 0     | 11.28139686 | 6.913737351 | 9.605687802 | 2      | 1950  | 4     | 2   | 11.39618938 | 1        | 7.83991936  | 6.027474985 | 4.422848629 | 250000     | 12.4292162      | 12.13204556               | 185729.3086          | 64270.69143      |                       |         |

-### Key Observations:

-- **Predicted vs. Actual Values**: The natural logarithms of the actual housing values in 2013 (`LN(VALUE_2013)`) are predicted using the regression model.
-The model then exponentiates the predicted logarithmic values to derive the actual predicted housing values (`Predicted (VALUE 2013)`).

-- **Abs(Difference)**: The **absolute difference** between the actual and predicted housing values for 2013 is computed.
-This value helps to gauge how close the model's predictions are to the real-world data.

-- **Mean Abs(Diff) [MAD]**: The **Mean Absolute Difference** (MAD) is calculated to provide an overall measure of prediction accuracy.
-A lower MAD indicates a more accurate prediction model, with values closer to actual values.

-### Model Performance Insights:

-The data table allows comparison between the actual housing values in 2013 and those predicted by the regression model.
-By assessing the absolute differences and the MAD, one can determine the accuracy of the model's predictions and the potential for improvement.

-This dataset is useful for evaluating predictive models in housing economics and can help refine strategies for more accurate real-estate forecasting.

-Summary Report

-(Please include a summary of your key findings here)

-A Regression Model to predict the Market Value of Housing Units in Year 2013.

-Main points to be covered in the summary...

-a.
-We use the same model from Assignment 3, except that the dependent variable is the 2013 Market Value while the independent variables are from the year 2011.
-b.
-We could also use an additional independent variable which is the Market Value of the housing unit in year 2011.
-c.
-We need to hold out 1000 housing units from the data and estimate the regression model on remaining data.
-d.
-The coefficients from the regression model are to be then used to predict the Market Value in the 'Hold-out Data'.
-c.
-As a metric of prediction, we need to calculate the Mean Absolute Deviation (MAD) for our predictions.

-Prediction in the 'Hold-out' Data
+**Output interpretations**

-The regression model now has a R-square of 0.46 since we added the Market Value for year 2011 as an additional 'X' variable.
+The regression model now has a R-square of 0.46 since it was used independent variables in year 2011 and depedence variable in year 2013.

 Using the coefficients from this regression model and using the set of 'X' variables in the hold out data we make predictions of the Market Value for the 1000 housing units held out.
 The MAD statistic (Mean Absolute Deviation) for the prediction turns out to be $88,688.53.
-This seems ok given that the average Market Value is around  $209,596.59.
+This seems acceptable given that the average Market Value is around  $209,596.59.

+---

+## 5. Conclusion and Recommedations

+### 5.1 Key Findings
+The study found that market rents and housing values have consistently increased over the years.
+There are significant differences in market values between occupied and vacant units, with occupied units typically having higher market values.

+### 5.2 Policy Implications
+The increasing trend in housing rents may indicate a growing affordability issue for lower-income households.
+Policymakers should consider interventions to control rent inflation and increase housing accessibility.

+### 5.3 Recommendations for Stakeholders
+- **Real Estate Investors**: Focus on areas with high growth in market values and rents.
+- **Government Agencies**: Implement rent controls and affordable housing programs to address increasing rent pressures.
+- **Homebuyers**: Consider long-term market trends and potential appreciation when purchasing properties.

+This analysis provides valuable insights into housing market trends and offers actionable recommendations for both market participants and policymakers.